Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

 repository: azure/azure-sdk
 ---

-Visual Studio Code has a great extension for running Jupyter Notebooks, which is a great tool for those of us interested in data analytics as it simplifies our workflows.
+Visual Studio Code has [an extension for running Jupyter Notebooks](https://code.visualstudio.com/docs/python/python-tutorial), which is a great tool for those of us interested in data analytics as it simplifies our workflows.
 In this article, I will show how to consume Azure data in a Jupyter Notebook using the Azure SDK.
 The problem I will be demonstrating builds a predictive model to anticipate service scale-up, which is a common task for optimizing cloud spend and anticipating scale requirements.

 ![An example plot]({{site.baseurl}}/images/posts/20200505-image1.svg)